malhajar17/ex_fl/experiments/streaming-datasets/README.md

     --save_steps 1000
 ```

-The first line defines the 3 main components required to run a Training Job in FCS:
+The first line defines the 3 main components required to run a Training Job in FlexAI:

 1. The Training Job's name (`gpt2training-stream`).
 1. The URL of the repository containing the training script (`https://github.com/flexaihq/experiments`).